 2. Build a single-level navigation menu

-If you only need to display the first-level menu, the code will be quite concise:
+If you only need to display a level 1 menu, the code will be more concise:

 <nav>